Norwegianization: Sámi opposition and resistance

-The Dismantling 1950–1980
+Dismantling (1950–1980)

 Wexelsenplakaten of 1898, which forbade the use of Sámi languages in school settings, continued to be enforced throughout the 1950s, and, in some parts of the country, into the 1960s.
-On 1.
-January in 1956, during Einar Gerhardsen's third Cabinet, "Samekomiteen" was established.
+On 1 January 1956, during Einar Gerhardsen's third Cabinet, "Samekomiteen" was established.
 The committee's attitude signaled an important break with the politics and perspectives of the Norwegian government's assimilation policy.
 It argued that the government's policy concerning the Sámi population should focus on strengthening the position of Sámi people as a group, and proposed a number of measures aimed at achieving equal rights between the Sámi and Norwegians.
 However, the Sámi people was still not considered to be an ethnic minority, but rather referred to as Sámi-speaking Norwegians.
 This was because the government thought that a person's relationship to their Sámi culture and identity should be determined by themselves.
 However, the right to use Sámi languages in education, including as a primary language, was instated in 1967.

 Simultaneously, an increased sense of identity sprang forth in Sámi communities.
 From the mid-1970s, the Sámi people begun to be thought of as an indigenous population, and the fight for Sámi rights was reframed as part of an international movement.

 "Samerettsutvalget" was established in the 1980s, with a mandate to assess the political and cultural rights of the Sámi people.

 Despite this, there has never been a public investigation into the treatment of Sámi or Kven people at the hands of the Norwegian government.
 In the same vein, Norwegian authorities have avoided taking responsibility for the consequences the assimilation policies had on both private individuals and the Sámi population as a group.

-Consequences of the Norwegianization
+Consequences

 The purpose of the assimilation policy was undoubtedly to eradicate the culture, language, and history that contributed to the formation of Sámi and Kven/Finnish identity.
-This was true both on the level of the individual, and for the groups as entities.
+This was true both on the level of the individual and for the groups as entities.

 One of the results of the Norwegianization was that the number of Sámi people who stated that they were of Norwegian ethnicity steadily increased over the span of the late 1800s and 1900s.
 The Norwegianization is also considered to be one of the reasons as to why many people with ethnically Sámi backgrounds developed a negative view of Sámi language and culture.
 Sámi ethnicity was grouped together with the blind, deaf, and mentally deranged in public censuses until 1920.
 As such, they were thought of as "abnormal", an idea that had its roots in the concept of ethnic cleansing.

+The process of Norwegianization resulted in the near elimination of Sámi languages in Norway.

+Scholars have referred to the Norwegianization of the Sámi as a cultural genocide.
+These include the human rights lawyer Láilá Susanne Vars and psychologist Stephen James Minton.
+In 1923, the Norwegian philologist Torleiv Hannaas referred to the "folkemord" caused by the Norwegian school and language policy on the Sami.
+"Folkemord" was accepted later as the official Norwegian translation of the term genocide.